19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Individual Item Cards/Weapons/Weapon Properties/Deadly Property.md

 # Deadly
-If the weapon is deadly, roll twice the damage die and keep the highest result.
+If a weapon is deadly, roll damage die twice and keep the highest result(s).

-*A single hit from these weapons is usually enough to kill the average human instantly.*